13 Steps High School Students Can Follow to Prepare for Careers in STEM

 7. Attend STEM Camps and Scholars/Research Programs

-STEM camps and summer research programs are important because it gives students an opportunity to grow their academic learning and apply this knowledge in a practical way.
+STEM camps and summer research programs are important because they allow students to grow their academic learning and apply this knowledge practically.
 STEM camps and research programs help improve problem-solving, critical thinking, and communications skills.

 See below for a list of STEM summer camps and research programs.
 Some of the links include non-STEM opportunities as well.